 The Air (Prevention and Control of Pollution) Act, of 1981 is an essential legislation enacted by the Indian government to prevent and control air pollution.
 With rapid industrialization and urbanization, air pollution has become a severe problem in India, causing significant health and environmental impacts.

 The Act aims to regulate and monitor air quality, establish pollution control boards, and enforce measures to prevent and control air pollution.

 In this blog, we will discuss the key provisions of the Air Prevention and Control of Pollution Act, 1981, and its impact on the environment and public health in India.
 We will also delve into the challenges faced in the implementation of the Act and possible solutions to overcome them.

-- Aims and Objectives Of Air Act In India
+- Aims and Objectives of the Air Act, 1981

 - Penalties and Procedure

-- FAQ’s on the Air Prevention and Control of Pollution Act, 1981
+- What is the purpose of the Air Prevention and Control of Pollution Act, 1981?

 - According to Section 2(b), “air pollution” is identified by the existence of any air pollutant in the atmosphere.

 - Under this Act, “approved fuel” refers to any fuel certified by the State Board.